brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-good-code-reviews/index.md

 > _Disclaimer: I am using some Github terminology (Pull Request, Draft PR), but it should apply to other repository hosting services._

-# Be your first reviewer
+# Be your first reviewer and tester

 As mentioned, many might be eager to ask for reviews straight away.
 But what if your first reviewer was you?
-Check the code for usual issues, such as unnecessary comments, intricated logic or even some test script you wrote and committed by accident (who never?)
+Check the code for usual issues, such as unnecessary comments, intricated logic or even some test script you wrote and committed by accident (who never?).

+Check your tests and run the test suite, if the team has one (if it doesn't, perhaps it is time to add one).
+Or even try it with a few manual tests.
+It will guarantee the feature doesn't contain a breaking change or any other funny behaviour.

-It will already clear the way for teammates to focus on what matters for the feature.
+It will clear the way for teammates to focus on what matters for the feature.

-# Create small Pull Requests, if possible
+# Create small Pull Requests

 Sometimes we might end-up including too much code in one Pull Request.
 Splitting it into small ones will make reviewers lives easier.

-It will narrow down the feature scope, and it might raise some interesting discussions before going ahead with more implementations.
-Besides, smaller amounts of code are faster to review.
+It will narrow down the scope, and it might raise some interesting discussions before going ahead with more implementations.
+Besides, smaller amounts of code are faster to review and understand 🙂.

 Examples of splittable code: